Team15ECE3400/Team15ECE3400.github.io/EthicsHW/TheAutonomousCar.md

 AASTA: Nothing.

-[Aasta starts driving, suddenly the road turns to the parking lot.]
+[Aasta starts driving, suddenly the road morphs into the parking lot.]

 AASTA: What the...?

-[And then a group of five people appear on road.
+[A group of five people appear on road.
 And on the side road, one person.]

 AASTA: Oh no, this is just like my dream.

 DAN: Oh wow, it’s just like the Trolley problem.
 Uh..
 Aasta, looks like we’re gonna crash into them…

-AASTA: Aw I can’t do nothing again.
-You know what I’m an engineer, and if there’s one thing I know it’s math and 1 is less than 5.
-BEN15, change lanes.
+AASTA: (aside, pensive) Aw I can’t do nothing again.
+You know what I’m an engineer, and if there’s one thing I know it’s math.
+1 is less than 5!

+AASTA: BEN15, change lanes.

 BEN15: Acknowledged, recalculating.